Adults should not have sex with children. I do not advocate paedophilia

 An example of my actual views was voiced in a speech to the Sex and the Law conference in Sheffield in 2010, where I addressed youth welfare and sex education professionals.
 See the text of my speech here:

 This speech was well received as a reasoned, thoughtful contribution to the public debate about the law and sexual expression / protection involving young people.
+No one present there suggested that I was condoning adult-child sex.

-Guardian letter and Dares to Speak book
+Guardian letter about the Dares to Speak book – 1997

 My 1997 Guardian letter about the book, Dares to Speak, gives the wrong impression.
 It was not what I asked to be published.
 The printed version omitted four key points that I made: